-The EMB-314 Super Tucano is an enhanced version, with faster speed and higher altitude, of the EMB-312 Tucano trainer aircraft which is operational in the air forces of 17 countries.
+EMB-314 Super Tucano is an enhanced version of the EMB-312 Tucano trainer aircraft that features faster speed and higher altitude capabilities.
 The prototype of the Super Tucano first flew in 1992.
 Both Tucano and Super Tucano have been developed and built by Embraer of Brazil.

-The flight envelope of the aircraft is +7g and -3.5g.
-The aircraft's small size, small visual and radar signatures, together with high speed and agility give the aircraft high survivability.
+The flight envelope of the aircraft is 7g and -3.5g.
+Its small size, small visual and radar signatures, together with high speed and agility, give the aircraft high-survivability.
 Additional survivability features include armour protection and critical systems redundancy.

 In August 2001, the Brazilian Air Force awarded Embraer a contract for 76 Super Tucano / ALX aircraft with options for a further 23.
 51 of these aircraft are two seater versions, designated AT-29, which are stationed at the Natal Air Force Base and replace the AT-26 Xavante advanced jet trainers which are approaching the end of their operational lives.
 The remaining 25 aircraft are the single seat A-29 ALX version.

 The first aircraft was delivered in December 2003.
 By September 2007, 50 aircraft had entered service.
 The 99th and last A-29 aircraft was delivered in June 2012.

 The A-29 Super Tucano has been selected by 15 air forces worldwide.